Last Updated on November 29, 2024 by Aaron Barriga

 Final Words!

 There is a possibility that your retinal tear won’t show any symptoms till it’s too late.
-Therefore the best way to avoid retinal tear resulting in a torn retina is to take care of your eyes and get them examined regularly.
+Therefore the best way to avoid retinal tears resulting in a torn retina is to take care of your eyes and get them examined regularly.

 A comprehensive eye exam can detect the retinal tear and save your retina from getting detached.
 The possibility of vision impairment is all the more reason to act upon treating a retinal tear quickly.